-Tower Bridge, one of London’s most iconic landmarks, is a bascule and suspension bridge spanning the River Thames near the Tower of London, from which it takes its name.
-With its stunning Neo-Gothic architecture and ingenious bascule mechanism, Tower Bridge has stood as a symbol of progress and pride for Londoners since its opening in 1894.
+Tower Bridge is one of the most iconic landmarks of London, connecting the past with the present.
+It is a bascule and suspension bridge over the River Thames, located near the Tower of London, which gave the bridge its name.
+With its beautiful Neo-Gothic architecture and ingenious lifting mechanism, Tower Bridge has symbolized London’s progress and pride since its opening in 1894.

-Towers and Glass Walkways: Visitors can ascend to the upper sections of the bridge to enjoy thrilling panoramic views of the Thames and the London skyline through the transparent glass floor.
+• Towers and Glass Walkways: Walk above the bridge for thrilling views of the River Thames and London’s skyline through the glass floor.

-Tower Bridge Exhibition: A permanent exhibition tells the story of the bridge’s history, construction, and operation, with the original steam engines on display in the Engine Rooms.
+• Tower Bridge Exhibition: A permanent exhibition showcasing the bridge’s history, construction, and mechanisms, including the original steam engines.

 How to Get There

-Tower Hill Station (Circle and District Line), about a 5-minute walk.
+• Tube: Tower Hill Station (Circle and District lines), approximately 5 minutes’ walk

-A short walk from the Tower of London, or stroll along the Thames for beautiful photo opportunities.
+• Walking: A few minutes from the Tower of London, or stroll along the Thames for scenic views and photo opportunities

 Travel Tips